seaboyz/java-interview/README.md

 * This can be done by using static block
 * Static block is executed when the class is loaded
 * So, this runs before the main method is executed

+### 22. What is the difference between float and double?
+##### Motivation
+* Knowledge of primitive number types
+* Familiarity with precision
+* Knowledge of sizes allocated

+##### Answer
+* Both are real numbers
+* Both are imprecise(need inifinite precision)
+* Float takes 32 bit.
+Double takes 64 bit.
+* Can not use equality operator to compare float and double
+* Double is literally double the size of float
+* Double has more precision than float
+* By default, floating point numbers are double
+* Use float mostly for space optimization
+* A double can be cast to a float(with possible loss of precision)